 - 1. Students who are accepted from other institutions may not receive the B.A. degree unless they complete at least 15 units of the final year in attendance at the University of British Columbia. - 2.
 Students who take more than 15 units in the First or Second Year may not receive credit in a higher year for these extra units unless they have previously completed at least 3 units of the year in which they are registered. - 3.
 Subjects credited to one year may not be transferred later to a higher year. - 4.
-Without the special permission of Faculty, no student may take less than 15 units in each Winter Session. - 5.
-No student may take more than 18 units in each Winter Session. - 6.
-Students may not receive university credit for courses passed in University Entrance whether taken among the required credits or as extra subjects. - 7.
+No student may take more than 18 units and, without the special permission of the Faculty, less than 15 units, in each Winter Session. - 5.
+Students may not receive University credit for courses passed for High School Graduation whether taken among the required credits or as extra subjects. - 6.
 Students may not continue with work in a higher year, unless they take concurrently all courses required to clear conditions or deficiencies in the lower years.
 The total of all work taken must not exceed 18 units.
-They may not continue in subjects for which they have not successfully completed the prerequisites. - 8.
-Students are responsible for ensuring that their courses have been chosen in conformity with Calendar regulations. - 9.
-Attention is drawn to regulations concerning Examinations and Advancement, pages 131-133.
+They may not continue in subjects for which they have not successfully completed the prerequisites. - 7.
+Students are responsible for ensuring that their courses have been chosen in conformity with Calendar regulations. - 8.
+Attention is drawn to regulations concerning Examinations and Advancement, pages 140-142.